steenhansen/type-czech/README.md

 ### Type-czech-always-on
-A square root finder using Vite, [https://type-czech-always-on.onrender.com/](https://type-czech-always-on.onrender.com/) slow to start free Heroku site, which uses the four types of "Roman-Numbers", "Word-Numbers", "Floats", and "Integers".
+A square root finder using Vite, [https://type-czech-always-on.onrender.com/](https://type-czech-always-on.onrender.com/) slow to start free Render.com site, which uses the four types of "Roman-Numbers", "Word-Numbers", "Floats", and "Integers".
 Type checking errors can easily be constructed, turned on or off, and are viewable in a grey dialog.
 [https://github.com/steenhansen/type-czech-always-on](https://github.com/steenhansen/type-czech-always-on)

 ### Type-czech-canonical
 A Vite SSR/HMR example, [https://type-czech-canonical.onrender.com/](https://type-czech-canonical.onrender.com/) slow
-to start free Heroku site, that is a simple example of TypeCzech use.
+to start free Render.com site, that is a simple example of TypeCzech use.
 A JSX component has been deliberately given a string parameter of "1", when the correct value should have be a number of 1.
 This causes the clicked button to be incorrectly rendered as 'Counter 11111...' instead of the correct sequence of 'Counter 1', 'Counter 2'.
 There is one type checking function with one error that is found in